Max-Gulda/Cordic-Math/README.md

 ## Accuracy
 The following image shows the precision of the Cordic algorithm.
 The left column is math.h and the right column is the Cordic algorithm.
+The input was randomly picked and the result was the following:

 ![This is an image](https://raw.githubusercontent.com/Flaxyson/Cordic-Math/main/pictures/Screenshot%202.png?token=GHSAT0AAAAAABWJ36NW6BIBGRDXMJNKHL34YWF7QIA)